(Updated: July 16, 2017)

 Also interesting is that according to slides about the Hemisphere project, some 4 billion telephone metadata records are collected every day from any carrier that uses AT&T switches in response to grand jury subpoenas in counter-narcotics investigations.

-During a parliamentary hearing in Germany, an official of BND explained that one cell phone creates between 100 and 200 pieces of metadata a day.
-For 4.5 billion cell phone users worldwide that would equal some 450 to 900 billion pieces of metadata.
-It's not yet clear whether NSA counts metadata in the same way, like the NSA's "records" are comprised of multiple pieces, for example.
+During a parliamentary hearing in Germany, an official of BND explained that one cell phone creates between 100 and 200 metadata and business records a day.
+For 4.5 billion cell phone users worldwide that would equal at least 450 billion metadata each day.

 GCHQ metadata collection